Public History Ph.D. Degree

 World Heritage: 7 public history courses (with 587, 594, and 789 highly recommended), 7 history courses (5-6 in non-US history), 2 interdisciplinary courses, dissertation focus on public history in a geo-temporal or thematic topic outside US history.

 Beyond in-class coursework, all doctoral students complete a practicum in their own special areas of interest (for example, history museums, historic sites or parks, historic preservation, heritage tourism, or historical publications).
-They also serve as teaching assistants in their first year of study and as independent instructors during their remaining years.
+They also serve as teaching assistants in their first year of study and, in most cases, as independent instructors during their remaining years.
 Although many doctoral students do not plan to continue in academic education, the ability to relate history to audiences and help them understand the purpose and usefulness of historical study is a central part of being a public historian.

 Requirements at a Glance